Particle Dynamics Around the Black String: Effective Potential

-In Fig.\ref{a3}, Fig.\ref{a4} and Fig.\ref{a5}, by comparing the green lines (with similar ${l}$) we can see that by increasing the $J$ in fixed $b=0.5$, how the shape of potential changes and how the distance between maximum and minimum of potential decreases and the saddle point disappears.
-In addition, Fig.\ref{a5} displays that for the large values of $J$, $J=5$ as a sample case, even with a different $l$, there is not any stable circular orbits.
-But, as it is shown in Fig.\ref{a6}, for the proper amount of $J$ and $l$ in $b\neq0$, the potential of black string has ISCO (inflection point in potential).
+In Fig.\ref{a3}, Fig.\ref{a4} and Fig.\ref{a5}, comparing the green lines (with similar ${l_{z}}$) one can see that by increasing the $J$ for fixed $b=0.5$, the shape of potential changes, the distance between maximum and minimum of potential decreases, and the saddle point disappears.
+This shows the effect of extra dimension (via $J$) on the chance of existence of ISCO.
+The more the magnitude of $J$, the less the chance of existence of ISCO.
+In addition, Fig.\ref{a5} displays that for the large values of $J$, $J=5$ as a sample case, even with a different $l_{z}$, there is no stable circular orbits.
+But, as it is shown in Fig.\ref{a6}, for the proper amount of $J$ and $l_{z}$ in $b\neq0$, the potential of black string has ISCO (inflection point in potential).
+As it is obvious from Fig.\ref{a1}, in the absence of a magnetic field and in large distances from black string ($\rho\rightarrow\infty$) the effective potential is almost constant and its magnitude depends on $J$.
+According to Eq.(\ref{(2-5)}), this magnitude is ($1+J^{2}$).
+However, in the presence of the magnetic field, Fig.\ref{f12020} and Fig.\ref{f120202} show a divergent behaviour of the effective potential in large distances ($\rho\rightarrow\infty \Longrightarrow U_{eff}\rightarrow\infty$).
+In both cases (in the absence and presence of the magnetic field), the effective potential is zero at the event horizon ($\rho=1$), which is obvious from Eq.(\ref{(2-5)}).
+Besides, the calculated radius of ISCO \footnote{In the presence of the magnetic field by perturbation method up to first order}($\rho_{0}=3 $), shows itself in Fig.\ref{f120202} as an inflection point in the effective potential.